Potential Health Problems

 There are four basic stages to a seizure:

 1 - The Prodome: may precede the seizure by hours or days.
-It is characterized by changes in mood or behavior.
+It is characterized by changes in mood or behaviour.

 2 - The Aura: signals the start of a seizure.
 Nervousness, whining, trembling, salivation, affection, wandering, restlessness, hiding and apprehension are all signals.